What does Olga mean?

 Olga is a very prominent first name for females (#277 out of 4276, Top 6%) and a slightly less prominent surname for both adults and children (#118954 out of 150436, Top 79%).
 (2000 U.S. Demographics)

 Shown below is a comparison of the usage of Olga and associated names.
 Prominent related forms of Olga are Ola and Helga.
 Other forms, like Hege, are uncommon.
-Adoption of these girl names was at its highest during the years 1890-1899 and has become much less since, with the versions Olga, Ola and Helga becoming less fashionable.
+Adoption of these girl names was at its highest during 1890-1899 (usage of 0.687%) and has become much less since, with the versions Helga, Ola and Olga becoming less fashionable.
 (Top 1000 Birth Names Statistics, 2014)